CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 By default the assembly is performed using megahit, which is notably faster and less resource-consuming.

-*CONSIDERATIONS ON TRINIY ASSEMBLIER:  Trinity is a highly resource-consuming program and requires higher number of reads than other programs to assembly a contig.
+\*CONSIDERATIONS ON TRINNIY ASSEMBLER:  Trinity is a highly resource-consuming program and requires a higher number of reads than other programs to assemble a contig.
-For this reason the maximum memory allowed for this  is this option is 250G (you can modify this using the parameter* `params.trinityMAXM`. *To avoid the crash of the whole pipeline in the cases when the programme is not able to assembly any contig an exception handler have been added to the trinity module; if this happens nextflow will raise a warning, for any further information you will have to look over log files.
-Please take into account that this pipeline has been developed to work with environmental samples (from cities sewage), the DNA may be degradated and in some cases trinity may not be able to assembly any contig.*
+For this reason, the maximum memory allowed for this  is this option is 250G (you can modify this using the parameter *`params.trinityMAXM`*.
+To avoid the crash of the whole pipeline in the cases when the program is not able to assembly any contig an exception handler has been added to the trinity module; if this happens nextflow will raise a warning, for any further information you will have to look over the log files.
+Please take into account that this pipeline has been developed to work with environmental samples (from cities sewage), the DNA may be degraded and in some cases trinity may not be able to assembly any contig.*

 * `params.megahit_errorHandler`:
-This paraemeters allows the user to add an error handler in case that megahit crashes.
-This might happen when the program is not able to assembly any reads, specially in negative controls or degradated samples.
+This parameter allows the user to add an error handler in the case that megahit crashes.
+This might happen when the program is not able to assemble any reads, especially in negative controls or degraded samples.
 To avoid this, the error handling strategy can be changed to 'ignore' in the configuration file or directly as a CL option.

 * `params.assemblyMINCONLEN`:

-No contigs shorter than this number will be assemblied.
-The same parameter is valid either for megahit or trinity assembliers.
-Considering the reads lengths and the origin of the samples, by default, the minimum contig length is set to 100.
+No contigs shorter than this number will be assembled.
+The same parameter is valid either for megahit or trinity assemblers.
+Considering the read lengths and the origin of the samples, by default, the minimum contig length is set to 100.
 After assembling the contigs, the reads are aligned using the contigs